Traction devices like ice cleats, microspikes, and crampons make it easier and safer to enjoy winter hiking and walking.

 Ice Cleats for Kids

 Kahtoola MICROspikes are my go-to for winter and shoulder season hiking.
 Whether I’m walking a frozen creek bed or hiking up that icy section on Prairie Mountain, my microspikes get me where I need to go.
 Twelve 3/8″ (0.95 cm) long stainless steel spikes dig in to packed snow and ice to prevent slipping and are very low maintenance!
-I give them a rinse now and then so dirt doesn’t wear down the elastomer harness, but have been using my microspikes for several months a year for over five years now and they’re still in great shape.
+I give them a rinse now and then so dirt doesn’t wear down the elastomer harness, but have been using my microspikes for several months a year for over six years now (as of 2023) and they’re still in great shape.
 Snow typically releases well from the chains, but if it’s around freezing, snow may ball up underfoot.

 A tab on the heel helps you put on and remove the spikes, and a handy tote bag means you can keep the spikes in your backpack until you need them without poking everything in your bag (or getting the inside of your pack dirty).
 They are on the pricier side, but worth every penny because they get you outside year-round!
-Available from Amazon, MEC, and Camper’s Village.

-Kids’ Spikes
+High Stream Gear Kids’ Spikes

 These kid-sized spikes are affordable and made of stainless steel so they won’t rust.
 14 spikes provide traction and a velcro strap keeps them in place.
 I like that a carrying bag is included.
 The silicone (NOT rubber) harness stretches to fit over boots, but as with all traction devices, check the size chart before you buy.
-If they are too big, they won’t stay on and if they’re too small, they could break when overstretched.
+If they are too big, they won’t stay on; and if they’re too small, they could break when overstretched.
 Small fits size 13.5-3.5 kids’ boots, and Medium fits size 4.5-7.5 boots.
-Available on Amazon.

 While the K-10s do not come with a tote bag (sold separately), you can buckle the crampons to your backpack when they’re not in use.
 Make sure to dry them before storing them (wipe with a cloth) to prevent rust.